 Citation styles can vary between disciplines, and several are used in art and design scholarship:

-For other areas of art: one strategy is to look at what style is used in current journals or magazines in your discipline.
+If you're not sure which to use, look at what citation styles are used in journals or magazines in your discipline.

 One you’ve identified the right style for your discipline, you can use the resources on the Mason Writing Center’s website to help write and manage your citations.